MicrosoftDocs/azure-devops-docs/docs/git/share-your-code-in-git-xcode.md

 Create a new Git repo in Team Servies for your Xcode project.

-> If you have already created a repo for your Xcode project in Team Services, you can skip this step.
+If you have already created a repo for your Xcode project in Team Services, you can skip ahead to [Push your project](#push-your-project).

 0. Browse to your Team Project in your Team Services account and select the drop-down ![Team Services drop-down picker](_img/share-your-code-in-git-xcode/vsts_drop_down_arrow.png) next to the name of the current Git repo.
 Select **New Repository..**
   ![Create a new Git repo in Team Services](_img/share-your-code-in-git-xcode/newrepo.png)